sinyiwsy/CSCI3150_Asgn3_Unofficial_Testcase/README.md

 Welcome to modify the testcases in it.
 If you have any problem, you can open an issue.

-## Paging
+## Paging and Paging with Swap
+They are in different branch.
+Please check out.
+1. Paging updated on Nov 25, 2019
+2. Paging with Swap updated on Dec 3, 2019

+## Usage
-Just put your kernel.c in it.
+Just put your kernel.c inside.
 ```
 make
 ./runtest <test case no.>